Skip to main content

 Project structure

-spacetime init --lang typescript server
+spacetime init --lang typescript quickstart-chat

-This creates a server/ project with a src/index.ts entrypoint (required for publishing).
+Inside the spacetimedb/ directory will be a src/index.ts entrypoint (required for publishing).

 Declare imports